Securing the Cluster

 Once this password is changed within the database, change the database.admin_pass variable in base.ini and restart the clusterware service on each head node.

-Use the etcdctl tool (provided in the clusterware-etcd package) to change the etcd password:
+Use the etcdctl tool for the rare occasion that you need to change the etcd password.

 Compute Node Remote Access